AxionCompany/functions/README.md

 ## Isolation and Architecture

-Oxian Functions is designed to provide an isolated and robust development environment, preventing errors from affecting the entire application.
+Oxian.js is designed to provide an isolated and robust development environment, preventing errors from affecting the entire application.
 It achieves this through a system of process isolation and automatic recovery.

 ### Process Isolation

-Each module or component in Oxian Functions runs as an isolated process.
+Each module or component in Oxian.js runs as an isolated process.
 This ensures that an error in one endpoint or component does not crash the entire application.
 This isolation is managed through the Deno runtime, leveraging its security model and process management capabilities.

 ### Port Requirements

-To run an Oxian Functions application, you will need 2+N ports, where N is the number of files that should be executed either as modules or components.
+To run an Oxian.js application, you will need 2+N ports, where N is the number of files that should be executed either as modules or components.
 The two essential ports are for the file loader and the API server.
 Each additional module gets its own port for complete isolation.

 - **File Loader**: Default port 9000 (configurable)
 - **API Server**: Default port 9002 (configurable)